-Comfort Home Care is a trusted provider of Alzheimer’s/Dementia in-home care in Montgomery and Howard County, Maryland as well as the Washington DC/Metro area.
+Comfort Home Care is a trusted provider of Alzheimer’s/Dementia in-home care in Montgomery County, Maryland.
 Our compassionate and highly experienced Certified Nursing Assistants (CNAs) and Geriatric Nursing Assistants (GNAs) and Home Health Aides (HHAs) provide comprehensive support with the full spectrum of Activities of Daily Living (ADLs) that enables individuals who are afflicted with Alzheimer’s/Dementia disease to continue living both safely and comfortably.
 Comfort Home Care can offer reliable in-home care assistance to individuals who are residing at a private home, independent living or assisted living facility, nursing home and hospital.

 When is Alzheimer’s/Dementia Care Needed?